-Hypoparathyroidism is a medical condition that professionals categorize as both hereditary or acquired.
+Hypoparathyroidism is a medical condition that professionals categorise as both hereditary or acquired.

 Acquired Hypoparathyroidism: Acquired hypoparathyroidism commonly occurs, when the parathyroid glands are removed or damaged during surgery done on the thyroid glands.
-This can occur during surgery on the thyroid gland to treat hyperthyroidism or a thyroid tumor or during surgery on the parathyroid glands themselves to treat an overproduction of parathyroid hormone (hyperparathyroidism).
+This can occur during surgery on the thyroid gland to treat hyperthyroidism or a thyroid tumour or during surgery on the parathyroid glands themselves to handle an overproduction of parathyroid hormone (hyperparathyroidism).
 The acquired hypoparathyroidism is most often temporary.
-Acquired hypoparathyroidism is less common than it once was because surgeons have recognized the importance of preserving the parathyroid glands during surgery and nonsurgical treatments for hyperthyroidism have gained increasing popularity.
+Acquired hypoparathyroidism is less common than it once was because surgeons have recognised the importance of preserving the parathyroid glands during surgery and nonsurgical treatments for hyperthyroidism have gained increasing popularity.

 Symptoms of Hypoparathyroidism

 Symptoms of hypoparathyroidism result from the low levels of calcium in the body.
 The most common symptom is that of muscle cramps or tightness and tingling of the lips or fingers.
 This condition is known as ‘Tetany’, which causes twitching and painful spasms in muscles of the face, hands, arms, throat and, sometimes, the feet.
 In rare cases, seizures might also occur.

 In addition to tetany, symptoms accompanying hereditary hypoparathyroidism can include: